uscwebservices/usc-localist-for-wordpress/readme.md

 `template_multiple` | string | post-slug |  | Use the slug of the post type _Event Templates_ to use for the structure of the returned API data for a list of events.
 Defaults to list view.
 `template_single` | string | post-slug |  | Use the slug of the post type _Event Templates_ to use for the structure of the returned API data for a list of events.
 Defaults to list view.

++ ***Note:*** the shortcode attribute `date-range` will only show on multiple events list.
+Single event details will list all instances of dates after current date.

 ## Customizer